 An outside perspective on an exceptional piano

-On the occasion of the Made in France trade show, held in Paris, the program Voyons voir, broadcast on BFM Lyon with the support of the Auvergne-Rhône-Alpes region, went to meet local companies committed to French know-how.
-Piano Phoenix, a digital piano manufacturer based in Vénissieux, was one of the companies featured.
+During the Made in France Fair, held in Paris, the program *Voyons voir*, broadcast on BFM Lyon with support from the Auvergne-Rhône-Alpes region, visited local companies dedicated to French craftsmanship.
+Piano Phoenix, a digital piano manufacturer based in Vénissieux, was among the companies featured.

-This report offers an immersion into the world of Piano Phoenix and highlights a unique approach to the piano, at the crossroads of technological innovation, craftsmanship, and musical emotion.
+This report offers an immersive look into the world of Piano Phoenix and highlights a unique approach to the piano, at the intersection of technological innovation, craftsmanship, and musical emotion.

 Technology designed to convey the pianist's emotion

 This approach makes it possible to reproduce complex acoustic phenomena, such as sympathetic resonance, which is essential to the rich sound of an acoustic piano.
-The goal is clear: to ensure that musicians forget about the technology and focus solely on the pleasure of playing and performing.
+The goal is clear: to ensure that the musician forgets about the technology and focuses solely on the joy of playing and the performance.

 A French and regional ecosystem

-The report also highlights a fundamental aspect of Piano Phoenix's identity: local manufacturing.
-The pianos are designed and assembled in the company's workshops in Vénissieux.
-Each instrument requires several hours of manual assembly, using traditional craftsmanship rather than industrial methods.
+The report also highlights a key aspect of Piano Phoenix’s identity: local manufacturing.
+The pianos are designed and assembled in the company’s workshops in Vénissieux.
+Each instrument requires several hours of manual assembly, following a craft-based rather than industrial approach.

-The brand relies on a network of mainly French partners, a significant proportion of whom are based in the Auvergne-Rhône-Alpes region.
-This choice of short supply chains promotes proximity, responsiveness, and quality of exchanges, while strengthening the project's regional roots.
+The brand relies on a network of partners, most of whom are French, with a significant number hailing from the Auvergne-Rhône-Alpes region.
+This choice of short supply chains fosters proximity, responsiveness, and the quality of interactions, while strengthening the project’s regional roots.

 A close relationship with the musicians

 Finally, the report highlights the importance of feedback from pianists in the development of instruments.
-Conservatories, professional musicians, and amateurs actively participate in the evolution of Phoenix pianos, thanks in particular to the highly precise adjustments made possible by modeling technology.
+Conservatories, professional musicians, and amateurs all play an active role in the evolution of Phoenix pianos, particularly thanks to the highly precise adjustment options offered by modeling technology.

 Each piano thus becomes an evolving instrument, designed to adapt to the sensibilities and requirements of each musician.